 Conclusion

-The final assessment of compressive strength from UPV is not the sole criterion used to determine concrete strength.
-The strength is confirmed by comparing it to a compressive strength estimate derived from the same ingredient mix and conditions.
-The results of the UPV test and site tests conducted using similar ingredients may be correlated.
+Engineers do not rely solely on the final assessment of compressive strength from UPV to determine concrete strength.
+They confirm the strength by comparing it with a compressive strength estimate derived from the same ingredient mix and conditions.
+They may also correlate the results of the UPV test with site tests conducted using similar ingredients.
 When compared to actual UPV intensities, the numbers may change by about 20%.

 2 thoughts on “Ultrasonic pulse velocity test || UPV Test – Types and Methodology”